 Tags start at the source

-When adding ArcGIS Server web services directly as item, the tags are automatically generated from the listed Keywords in the Document Info section of the service details found the server’s Services Directory.
+When adding ArcGIS Server web services directly from the REST endpoint as items, the tags are automatically generated from the listed Keywords in the Document Info section of the service details found the server’s Services Directory.

 For example, below is the Document Info section for the Soil Survey map service: